TravelModellingGroup/Documentation/tmg-documentation/1.6/tutorials/EmmeScripting/Overview.md

 an EMME Tool.
 This tutorial is designed to work with both EMME 4's which use Python 2.X (EMME 4.0-EMME 4.4.5.1) and Python 3 (EMME 4.6.0+).

+If you already have an understanding of Python and EMME you might prefer the [How to write Emme tools](../../tmgtoolbox/how_to_write_emme_tool.md) tutorial.
+That tutorial will walk you directly into creating a custom tool with example code.

 ## Steps

 1. [Launching Jupyter Notebook From EMME](LaunchingNotebook.md)